PeterVranken/comFramework/excelExporter/readMe.md

 The data structure is deeply nested, and actually, it are even two data structures, which are passed to the rendering process:

--   The parsed information forms an object of class *Cluster*
+-   The parsed information forms an object of class *Cluster*.
--   The information about output files plus some environmental information is put into an object of class *Info*
+-   The information about output files plus some environmental information is put into an object of class *Info*.

 You will study the Javadoc pages to see, which pieces of information to be used from within a template.